 On May 19, Reynaud replaced Gamelin with General Weygand.
 On May 18, he relieved Edouard Daladier of his duties.
 On June 16, 1940, Paul Reynaud resigned and advised President Lebrun to replace him with Pétain.
 It was Pétain who immediately asked Germany for an armistice.
 On June 17, 1940, in a radio message, Pétain declared: “It is with a heavy heart that I tell you today that we must stop fighting.

 It was decided to stay in France, rather than move the government to North Africa as had been suggested.
 On June 22, Germany announced its conditions for the armistice:

-– that those who had laid down their arms be taken prisoner until peace was achieved
+—that those who had laid down their arms are taken prisoner until peace was achieved

-– the north and west of France is occupied
+—the north and west of France are occupied

 The armistice was signed with Germany on June 22 and with Italy on June 24.
 While Pierre Laval Philippe Pétain moved to Vichy on July 1st, 10 days later they had the following article voted:

 The National Assembly gives full power to the government of the Republic, under the authority and signature of Marshal Pétain, to promulgate by one or more acts a new constitution for the French state.
 This constitution will have to guarantee the rights of the Work, the Family and the Fatherland.

 It will be ratified by the Nation and applied by the assemblies that it will have created.
 The present constitutional law, deliberated and adopted by the National Assembly, will be executed as a law of the State.”